Vishnu2001RV/Self_Interested_Projects/Project_Tractor/README.md

 # **Project Tractor**

+# IF deployed the app in any server

+## `do edit the .env file to add the base url so that there no CORS issues. (if local server then hide REACT_APP_BASE_URL variable in .env)`

 **Part 1:- (Only Tractors)**

 **Problem-Statement:-** Farmers find it difficult to buy tractors or fix their existing one( but need to complete the cropping in that season itself).